-IEG identified 300 IFC innovation and entrepreneurship projects in client companies located in 82 countries with total commitments of \$5.7 billion between FY00 and FY11 (appendix table D.5).21 Of the 300 investment projects considered, 203 had evaluation finding.
+IEG identified 300 IFC innovation and entrepreneurship projects in client companies located in 82 countries with total commitments of \$5.7 billion between FY00 and FY11 (Appendix Table D.5).4 Of the 300 investment projects considered, 203 had evaluation findings.
 These evaluated projects correspond to about 20 percent of the volume of all IFC projects evaluated during the study period.